yumstar/srt2text/README.md

-# `.Srt` To Text Converter
+# `.srt` To `.txt` Converter
-Python program that converts a SubRip (`.srt`) into a text file.
+Python program that converts a SubRip file (`.srt`) into a text file (`.txt`).
 It provides a few options for formatting and can extract the subtitle timing specification as a template file that can be filled in to add new subtitles for each interval.

-Example of an `.srt` file (`some_subtitles.srt`):
+Example of an `.srt` file -  `some_subtitle.srt`:

 ```
 1